 - The class is so long – how can we practice for more than two hours?

 Mysore classes last for 2 hours, but you are not expected to be there for that long!
 Most of the students practice for between 1 to 1,5 hours, beginners’ practice takes around 45-60 minutes.
 The extended time of the class allows students to show up whenever it suits them – at least 45 minutes before the class finishes.
 Which also means that you cannot be late for the class! :)

 - How often should I come to a Mysore class?

-Ashtanga Yoga system is designed to be practiced every day (5-6 days a week).
+Ashtanga Yoga system is meant to be practiced very regularly.
+You might start with coming one or two times a week, but eventually you would like to make it your daily ritual.
 It gives you the opportunity to explore yourself and observe your body and mind as it is every day.
 Once you know the sequence you can start practicing at home, but showing up in the class regularly will allow the teacher to get to know your practice and tailor it to your own needs.
-Taking the practice doesn’t mean that it has to very intensive every day – some days you might be tired or not have that much time – but try at least to roll out your mat and do your sun salutations!
+Your practice doesn’t to very intensive every day – some days you might be tired or not have that much time – but try at least to roll out your mat and do a few sun salutations!

 - What is the mantra we chant in the beginning of the class?

 Ashtanga Opening Mantra is traditionally chanted at the beginning of the class to prepare our minds and bodies for the practice.
-It is the way we express our grattitude towards the lineage of teachers and their students who were passing the knowledge about yoga as well as to honour the sage Patanjali (said to be the composer of the Yoga Sutra).
-The recitation of the mantra cleanse the energy of the space we have chosen to practice yoga.
+It is the way we express our grattitude towards the lineage of teachers and their students who were passing the knowledge about yoga as well as to honour the sage Patanjali (the composer of the Yoga Sutras).